 The jury heard Grieveson claims an abnormality of mind meant he could not exercise self-control.

-The court heard all four teenagers were found with ligatures around their necks and their bodies were badly burned.'Lost myself'
+The court heard all four teenagers were found with ligatures around their necks and their bodies were badly burned.

 The 42-year-old has convictions going back to the age of 11, William Lowe QC, prosecuting, told the court.

 At the time of Simon's death, Grieveson had 12 criminal convictions, the jury heard, and a further 13 by the time he was found guilty of murdering the three older teens.